valkey-io/valkey-doc/docs/management/replication.md

 replica instance (the one that clients should use to connect to replicas).

-Similarly the replicas will be listed with the listening port configured into `redis.conf`, that may be different from the forwarded port in case the port is remapped.
+Similarly the replicas will be listed with the listening port configured into `valkey.conf`, that may be different from the forwarded port in case the port is remapped.

 To fix both issues, it is possible to force